 “I appreciate the concern, but I didn’t counterfeit anything.
-It was given to me as change, all completely out of my control.”
+It was given to me as change.
+All completely out of my control.”

-“True, you didn’t.
+“True.
+You didn’t.
 I get that.
 Possessin’ it with intent to defraud, that is a crime.”

 “Defraud?
-Defraud who?
-I don’t intend to do anything with it now, except for putting it in my safe with all my other collectibles.
+Defraud whom?
+I don’t intend to do anything with it now except put it in a safe place with my other collectibles.
 And maybe do a little research on the Internet,” I said, changing my story.
 I wasn’t sure where David was going with this.
-“Maybe there is more ‘future money’ out there.”
+“Maybe there’s more ‘future money’ out there.”

 David cringed at the suggestion.
 I wondered why.
-He seemed enamored with my future find, even if his words said otherwise.
-He obviously knew something I didn’t, and wasn’t going to go out of his way to share.
+He seemed enamored with my future find even if his words said otherwise.
+He obviously knew something I didn’t and wasn’t going to go out of his way to share.

-“Do whatever you have to do, boy,” he said with a sigh, resigning himself to a life without my FutureQuarter.
-“If I were you, I’d keep that coin out of sight.
+David sighed, resigning himself to a life without FutureQuarter.
+“Do whatever you gotta do, boy.
+If I were you, I’d keep that coin out of sight.
 I might even destroy it, were I in yer shoes.”

 Now I was the one cringing.
 What an odd thing to say.
 “Why destroy it?”

-I would get the answers to those questions sooner than I wanted.
+I’d get the answers to those questions sooner than I wanted.

 There would be no dream this afternoon.

 “Are we locked?”
 He asked someone off to his right.
-With a quick nod, he looked toward me, but not quite at me.
+With a quick nod, he looked toward me but not quite at me.
 The eye contact was imperfect, similar to a news broadcaster speaking at a camera.

 Bullshit.
-Nice try though.
+Nice try, though.

-“Could I see some ID, please?”
+“Could I see some I.D., please?”
 I asked.
-As if on cue, both agents flashed wallet badges with impressive looking credentials.
-Jonas Buckley and Cassandra Waters, both registered agents with the DHS.
-In the process of obtaining their credentials, both of their jackets shifted open to reveal Glock 9mm handguns, a deliberate move to send me a message.
+As if on cue, both agents flashed wallet badges with impressive-looking credentials: Jonas Buckley and Samantha Waters, both registered agents with the DHS.
+In obtaining their credentials, both of their jackets shifted open to reveal Glock 9mm handguns.
+I felt this was a deliberate move to send me a message.
 I glanced briefly at Buckley’s Glock.
-“It’s not here.
-I put it in my safe deposit box.”
+“It’s not here,” I said, making eye contact with Buckley.
+“I put it in my safe deposit box.”